refractproject/refract-spec/namespaces/api-namespace.md

 Its content is a string and it MAY include information about the media type of the copy's content.

-If a Copy element the parent's element `description` metadata MAY include its content.
+If an element contains a Copy element, the element's `description` metadata MAY include the Copy element's content.

 The Copy element MAY appear as a content of any element defined in the base namespaces.